a-andreyev/qpaper/README.md

 + [telegram channels](https://telegram.org/faq_channels)
 + [facebook](https://developers.facebook.com/)
 + ...

-In theory it should give you an option:
+In theory it should give you an option to:
 + read news with unified configurable representations
 + filter news not only by source, but also by any metadata (date, author, tag, attachement type, etc)

 Long-term ideas:
 + more data sources
 + different data visualizations
++ caching
 + feedback support (news comments, twitter replys)
 + configurable notifications (For example, only when some author has wrote something.
 Or more complex, like combination of conditions)
 + sync between different user devices